Swa567/CV/README.md

 ## Work Experience

-**Company Name** (start-date to end-date)
-_Your job title_
+**Sarah Dousse ltd** (April 2017 to Present)
+_Freelance Illustrator / Art Director_

+- Any experience, including roles and responsibilities and results archived in bullet point format.

+**Sarah And The Robins** (November 2018 to Present)
+_Craftman / Seller_

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+- Any experience, including roles and responsibilities and results archived in bullet point format.

-**Company Name** (start-date to end-date)
-_Your job title_
+**Geometry Global** (August 2014 to March 2017)
+_Illustrator / Visualiser_

 - Any experience relevent to software development

-## Skills
+## Rapid Prototyping:

-Consider skills relevent to software development.
+(Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.
+(Using a STAR example Paragraph) Consider the questions below.)

 -STAR
 -What was the situation/task?
 (ST)